 I continued with the computer repairs for around 5 years until the website work picked up enough to cover my bills and pay a regular income again.

-I also freelanced for a couple of local design agencies who specialised in websites for large businesses and schools and this gave me a regular income each month.
-This introduced me to using Microsoft ASP for programming which then lead onto ASP.net using C# which I have continued to use for my database driven websites since.
+I also freelanced for a couple of local design agencies that specialised in websites for large businesses and schools and this gave me a regular income each month.
+This introduced me to using Microsoft ASP for programming which then lead to ASP.net using C# which I have continued to use for my database-driven websites since.

-In 2002 I was joined by my brother Andrew who had been helping me with the graphic design side of things while he was at college and he setup his own design business after leaving college and we worked together on many of the future projects.
+In 2002 I was joined by my brother Andrew who had been helping me with the graphic design side of things while he was at college he set up his own design business after leaving college and we worked together on many of the future projects.

 CMS System Development